eonarheim/eonarheim.github.io/docs/label.md

 <pre>new(text? : string, x? : number, y? : number, font? : string, spriteFont? : Drawing.SpriteFont)</pre>
 --------------

-The Label constructor takes 4 optional arguments, the text to display, x coordinate, y coordinate, a font, and an optional SpriteFont.
-If a SpriteFont is specified, it will take precidence over the built in font.
+The Label constructor takes 4 optional arguments: the text to display, x coordinate, y coordinate, a font, and an optional SpriteFont.
+If a SpriteFont is specified, it will take precedence over the built-in font.

 ## Properties
 <pre>label.text</pre>